UDST/orca/docs/core.rst

 ~~~~~~~~~~~~~~

 An option to the :py:func:`~orca.run` function is to have
-it save simulation data at set intervals.
+it save table data at set intervals.
 Only tables are saved, as DataFrames_ to an HDF5 file via pandas'
 `HDFStore <http://pandas.pydata.org/pandas-docs/stable/io.html#hdf5-pytables>`__
 feature.
-If the simulation is running only one loop the tables are stored
+If Orca is running only one loop the tables are stored
 under their registered names.
 If it is running multiple years the tables are
 stored under names like ``'<year>/<table name>'``.
 For example, in the year 2020
 the "buildings" table would be stored as ``'2020/buildings'``.